 El Rincon de Sabor – it has a small tapas bar inside but they staff are lovely and really decent free tapas.

 La Marinera Marisqueria – a new favourite, we hadn’t been before as it’s always packed – it’s mainly seafood but very local with an amazing atmosphere.
 You get tapas at the bar and traditional restaurant food at the tables.
 It opens at 8pm for dinner and there’s usually a queue but after eating there we can see why, the service isn’t great but the food is fresh and great value.
-In fact, this square has a few places if you fancied doing a tapas tour: such as Bar Turry just opposite.
+In fact, this square has a few places if you fancied doing a tapas tour: such as Bar Turry or Bar Royal just opposite.

 Just a couple of extra places to mention – Il Molino.
 I haven’t been for a few years as it doesn’t even really get going until 11pm but it’s an amazing place to go on the weekends, especially on Fridays and Saturdays but it’s a beautiful, hidden very local Flamenco bar where locals dance to local Spanish guitar players (it’s not a touristy place with a show, it’s more for people just to enjoy the music) – Jose Manuel is a fantastic singer who usually plays (and sometimes a man sits by him as he plays and weaves baskets).
 At midnight, they turn off all the lights and he sings to a statue of virgin Mary with a candle – it is so beautiful and brings a tear to your eye.
 The only thing I would suggest here is to share a jug of Sangria as it’s far cheaper than spirits.